Erfan-Ahmadi/erfan-ahmadi.github.io/Simplex.md

 [PICTURE of SIMPLEX GRID]

-Recently at work, I needed to draw an infinite simplex grid in the fragment shader to prototype height shading and contours of DTM models in [shadertoy](https://www.shadertoy.com/view/3cXXDl).
+Recently at work, I needed to draw an infinite simplex grid in the fragment shader to prototype height shading and contours of Digital Terrain Models in [shadertoy](https://www.shadertoy.com/view/3cXXDl).
 While searching for an efficient approach I stumbled upon this [lovely shader](https://www.shadertoy.com/view/WtfGDX) by [Shane](https://www.shadertoy.com/user/Shane).
 First I was very confused by the values and magic numbers used to do that in the shadertoy.
 But, with a little help from my good friend ChatGPT, I realized that the values originate from the Simplex noise algorithm—a technique devised by Ken Perlin in 2001.
 The transformation squashes a uniform grid in a way that forms equilateral triangles.

 [GIF of SQUASHing animation]